 “…[T]his requires a hip-hop sensibility to the extent that codes artistically arranged are the hallmark of ‘tagging’ – graffiti.
 [Basquiat’s] identity, his presence in the world of visual language, is first tied to graffiti” – Anthony B. Pinn

 In the 1970s and 80s, while kids in middle America were trading baseball cards, New York City youth were spotting graffiti burners like shooting stars.
 Coming of Age in the era between the Black Power Movement and the War on Drugs, young graffiti writers sought alternative paths to success that were not being offered to them as young, poor, black and brown city residents.
-Trespassing on government property to make themselves infamous in the eyes of the kids on the block, they aerosol spray painted their names on the sides of trains so big that those below the elevated trains could see pseudonyms of the heroes from their hoods.
+Trespassing on government property to make themselves infamous in the eyes of the kids on the block, they aerosol spray painted their names (by using the paints bought from Spray Booths) on the sides of trains so big that those below the elevated trains could see pseudonyms of the heroes from their hoods.
 They took their identities into their own hands.
 They would literally make names for themselves.
 Jean-Michel Basquiat was one such kid.

 In an interview with Henry Geldzahler for Interview Magazine, Basquiat confesses that lack of materials wasn’t why he decided to work on the streets and in the subways.
 Instead, he wanted to make a name for himself.[i]